anthonychu00/Cup-Boy/README.md

 - PPU using Pixel FIFO algorithm, passes acid2 tests
 - Audio (all channels, passes some Blargg tests)
 - Joypad support
+- File explorer to enable choosing/switching roms from user directory
 - Debugging tools to view VRAM data and trace the execution of opcodes

 To-do list: